 But with Dana, it was simple and the average person without Internet marketing will probably understand it.
 Getting traffic to a website sounds pretty straightforward, but content marketing sounds like a chore.

 What does this do for your sales page?

-Use words and lingo that’s easy to understand and that you have heard your customer’s using.
+Use words and lingo that’s easy to understand and that you have heard your customer’s use.
 For example, let’s say you’re in the beauty niche.
 You’re selling a consultation program on how to use organic and healthy products.

 Unless your customers are asking for “no parabens” products, avoid saying those terms.
 If you do, explain it.
-I know when I first heard of that word, it was just another scientific piece of jargon that I had to stuff down my throat.
+I know when I first heard that word, it was just another scientific piece of jargon that I had to stuff down my throat.

-Saying that in human language would mean, “Do you want my complete guide on using non-paraben products, meaning there are no preservatives in your cosmetics?
+Saying that in human language would mean, “Do you want my complete guide to using non-paraben products, meaning there are no preservatives in your cosmetics?
 Can you imagine the same toxic villains creeping on your face like they do in your canned foods?”

 #3 Lurk around on your competitor’s website to see what people ask for.

 Look, you probably have opted in for your competitor’s freebie just to see what it was like.
 Was it better than yours?
 Was there anything else on it that you didn’t know?